Virtual Terminal

 Configuration

-This section describes the six sections in Virtual Terminal that provide access donation-related fields and properties during checkout.
+This section describes the six sections in the Virtual Terminal that provide access donation-related fields and properties during checkout.

 Campaign